executors/executors/README.md

 In order to help programmers define their own ad hoc requirements for executor types, our design provides a set of executor type traits for introspecting the properties of executors at compile time.
-These fine-grained type traits detect characteristics such as native support for executor operations as well as compatibility between an executor type and an executor customization point.
+These fine-grained type traits detect characteristics such as native support for execution functions as well as compatibility between an executor type and an executor customization point.

 For example, for an execution function such as `execute`, the executor supports